FEEDING THE HUNGRY IN MIND,

 from its mission to unconditionally feed the hungry in our community.
 The ministry has grown to meet the needs of those we serve.
 The

-Soup Kitchen @ St. Barnabas now provides meals four days a week.
+Soup Kitchen @ St. Barnabas now provides meals five days a week.

 In a typical month, the average number of guests served is just over 100